The Great Pyrenees German Shepherd mix is a cross between a purebred German Shepherd and a purebred Great Pyrenees.

 On top of these health issues, you need to consider the general care of this mixed breed.

-Not only do they need plenty of exercise once they are fully grown, but they also need to have a healthy balanced diet.
+Not only do they need plenty of exercise once they are fully grown.
+They also need to have a healthy balanced diet.

 Take them to regular veterinary check ups.
 And be prepared to groom them!